 Get out to Rathlin Island

 Just a short ferry ride off the coast lies Rathlin Island.
 The island is well known for a resident bird population.
 In the right season, you can find puffins, guillemots, and razorbills.
-The island also plays an important part in Scottish and Irish history as the famous Robert the Bruce retreated to the island in exile after being defeated by the English.
+The island also plays an essential part in Scottish and Irish history as the famous Robert the Bruce retreated to the island in exile after being defeated by the English.

 Go on a Bushmills Distillery Tour